Uberi/University-Notes/PHIL271/PHIL271.md

 Quine criticizes this by saying the distinction between internal and external questions is meaningless due to the analytical/synthetic distinction not being meaningful (see above).
 According to Quine, we should answer ontological questions by doing science, and assuming that the things our best theories tell us exist, actually exist.

 Yablo also thinks that these deep ontological questions are misguided, but he has a different explanations for why they are meaningless.
-He tries to refute quine and make the distinction between internal and external questions meaningful again.
+He tries to refute Quine and make the distinction between internal and external questions meaningful again.

 What makes it true that metal expands when it's heated?
-What makes newtonian mechanics "true" in many situations, even though it doesn't predict reality?
+What makes Newtonian mechanics "true" in many situations, even though it doesn't predict reality?
 Sometimes, according to Quine, scientific claims are literal, and other times, non-literal.
 It follows that we should seek to increase the literal claims an reduce the non-literal one.

 Yablo says that there's also no real principled distinction between literal and non-literal claims.
 For example, what kind of scientific theory is needed to tell us that cities exist?
 Why is it harder for a scientific theory to say cities to exist than, say, electrons?
 According to Yablo, it's obvious that there are cities, because we can live in them, but it's meaningless to ask if there are "really" cities.
 If the latter was a meaningful question, then there would be a literal/non-literal distinction, since we could non-literally say that cities exist, while literally we would have a totally different question.